Ferrari America

-Ferrari America is a series of top-end Ferrari models built in the 1950s and 1960s.
-They were large grand touring cars with the largest V12 engines and often had custom bodywork.
+Ferrari America is a series of flagship grand touring Ferrari models primarily built for the North American market in the 1950s and 1960s.
+The America models were equipped with large V12 engines and often had custom bodywork done by famous coachbuilders in Italy.
 All America models used a live axle in the rear, were front-engined, and had worm and sector steering.

-Two of the series, the 410 and the 400, were called Superamerica.
-The final member of the America production family was called the 500 Superfast.
-The series also includes the 365 California.
+Two models from the series, the 410 and the 400, were called Superamerica with the final model, the 500 being called the superfast.
+The America series also includes the 365 California.